University of California College of the Law, San Francisco: Renaming

 In late October 2021 The New York Times published an article about S.C.
 Hastings' involvement in genocide against the Yuki and advocating for a name change.
 The article galvanized alumni, including former San Francisco mayor and Democratic Party power broker Willie Brown, to support a name change.
-On November 2, 2021, the Board of Directors for the University of California, Hastings College of the Law, voted unanimously to remove Serranus Clinton Hastings from the name of the college.
-On July 27, 2022, the Board of Directors voted unanimously to rename the college the University of California College of the Law, San Francisco (UC Law SF).
-The name change bill was signed into law by Governor Newsom on September 23, 2022, and is scheduled to take effect January 1, 2023.
+On November 2, 2021, the board of directors for the University of California, Hastings College of the Law, voted unanimously to remove Serranus Clinton Hastings from the name of the law school.
+On July 27, 2022, the board of directors voted unanimously to rename the law school the University of California College of the Law, San Francisco (UC Law SF).
+The name change bill was signed into law by Governor Gavin Newsom on September 23, 2022, and took effect January 1, 2023.

-On October 4, 2022, descendants of Serranus Hastings filed suit against the UC Law SF directors and the state to block the name change.
+On October 4, 2022, descendants of Serranus Clinton Hastings filed suit against the UC Law SF directors and the state to block the name change.
 The plaintiffs were represented by lawyers Harmeet Dhillon, Gregory Michael and Dorothy Yamamoto.
 The suit claims that the California act of 1878 contains the terms of a contract with Serranus Hastings.
-Interviewed in the San Francisco Chronicle, David Carrillo (a member of the law faculty at the University of California, Berkeley, and not involved in the suit) said that there is a distinction between a signed agreement between Serranus Hastings and the state (which could be a binding contract that the legislature cannot repudiate by enactment) and a legislative act (which cannot prevent the Legislature from later amending or repealing it).
+Interviewed in the San Francisco Chronicle, David Carrillo (a member of the law faculty at the University of California, Berkeley, and not involved in the suit) said that there is a distinction between a signed agreement between Serranus Clinton Hastings and the state (which could be a binding contract that the legislature cannot repudiate by enactment) and a legislative act (which cannot prevent the legislature from later amending or repealing it).
+The lawsuit was dismissed in February 2024 following a ruling that the 1878 act was not a binding contract.